runblade/platform/README.md

 Organises and delivers creative to placements.

-* CSharpBlockchain.cs explores using blockchain(s) for the Pipeliner as a possible alternative to database access
+* CSharpBlockchain explores using blockchain(s) for the Pipeliner as a possible alternative to database access

+* Pixelizer high-end may use GLTF and WebGL (currently researching)

 ---